iturdikulov/notes/computer-aided design (cad, cadd).md

 ---
-title: "Computer-aided design (CAD, CADD)"
 date: 2023-04-17
+draft: true
 tags:
 - inbox
 - definition
-draft: true
 ---

+# Computer-aided design (CAD, CADD)

 > Use of [[computer|computers]] (or workstations) to aid in the
 > creation, modification, analysis, or optimization of a design.
 This